-LOUDCANARY is one interconnected journey through everything and nothing, and it’s the online home of Brian Awehali.
+LOUDCANARY is one interconnected journey through everything and nothing.

-In 2004, I founded LiP: Informed Revolt, a North American quarterly magazine devoted to politics, culture, sex and humor that I edited until late 2007.
+In 2004, I founded LiP: Informed Revolt, a North American quarterly magazine devoted to politics, culture, sex and humor, which I edited until late 2007.
 LiP garnered awards from several local and national organizations and publications, including SXSW, Utne, and The East Bay Express.
 During this period, several features I wrote, about the Cobell v.
-Norton “Indian Trust” case and about alternative energy development projects on Native American lands (“Native Energy Futures“) were recognized with awards from Project Censored and the Society of Professional Journalists.
+Norton “Indian Trust” case and about alternative energy development projects on Native American lands (“Native Energy Futures“) were recognized with awards from Project Censored and the Society of Professional Journalists (Washington State chapter).

 I also edited and designed Tipping the Sacred Cow (AK Press, 2007), an anthology of LiP’s best material.
 Contributors included Vandana Shiva, Tim Wise, Winona LaDuke, Lisa Jervis, Bruce Levine, Mary Roach, Boots Riley, Jeff Chang, Michael Eric Dyson, Timothy Kreider and Christopher Hitchens, among many others.
 [Full PDF of Tipping the Sacred Cow now available - free.]